 One reason for this is that retail employees often just won’t work with people consistently enough to develop bonds naturally.
 The high turnover and seasonal nature of the retail sector means teams change a lot, while the fact that staff often work irregular shifts can add to the problem, too.

 It’s also possible that employees will feel a strong sense of connection to their own team, but very little to those in other locations across the company, or even to those working in different departments and functions in their own store.

 Bearing this in mind, it can be helpful to take a more deliberate approach to team-building in order to improve retail employee engagement.
 This might involve running social events, sports or games, or even purpose-designed team-building activities that help employees develop collaboration and problem-solving skills together in a group setting.

 Of course, this can be easier said than done for many retailers.
 The fast-paced, customer-facing nature of the business means that it isn’t always possible for employees to participate en masse in a team activity unless it’s done outside of work hours.
 Where possible, though, you should try to make time and space for your teams to develop deeper connections, even if it’s in smaller groups.

-6. Focus on wellness to drive retail employee engagement
+8. Focus on wellness to drive employee motivation in retail

 When considering team-building for retail employee engagement, it’s worth taking extra care to focus on activities around wellness.